holdGamechanger/automate-airdrop/README.md

 **Crypto Airdrop Automation** is a sample project that simulates an automated airdrop mechanism for distributing SPL tokens to multiple addresses on the Solana network.
 This repository demonstrates a professional approach to coding, documentation, and project structure on GitHub.

 > **Disclaimer:**
 > This project is provided for educational and demonstration purposes only.
-The code is not audited for production use.
-Always perform a security review and thorough testing before deploying any blockchain-related code.
+It's not about automate airdrop.
+If you look carefully you will find some tips here

 ## Features